 Since completing Post Doctoral training at the MIND Institute, I have supervised the MIND Institute’s Social Skills Training Program » and conducted ongoing research into the program’s effectiveness with my students.
 The Social Skills program engages children aged 4-18 with social cognitive deficits.
 In the 20-week program, the group meets weekly for 1.5 hours to discuss topics such as recognizing ones own emotions as well as those of others, deciphering nonverbal cues, theory of mind, perspective taking, conversation and friendship skills, and individual and group problem solving.
 While their children are attending these sessions, parents attend a weekly parent education/support group.
 The program is one of the few empirically tested interventions for children and adolescents with autism spectrum disorders.
 It is mentioned in the National Professional Development Center on Autism Spectrum Disorders Evidence Base –currently the only intervention for secondary school children to be so.
 We are vendorized by Alta California Regional Center.
 The social skills program and my Lab have received a generous donation from Joyce Raley Teel and Jim Teel for the Thomas P. Raley Foundation.

-The ASK Workshop » is designed to provide a relaxed and comfortable atmosphere to practice and develop skills, while meeting others and having fun.
-The workshop will consist of 15-20 members led by a licensed psychologist and several young adult co-leaders.
+The ACCESS PROGRAM » is designed to provide a relaxed and comfortable atmosphere to practice and develop skills, while meeting others and having fun.
+The program will consist of 15-20 members led by a licensed psychologist and several young adult co-leaders.
 An optional concurrent parent support and advocacy development group will also be offered.
-The workshop activities are designed to strengthen member communication, social engagement, independent living, and organizational skills.
+The program activities are designed to strengthen member communication, social engagement, independent living, and organizational skills.